EMDR

 StockSnap_UM1K1YCGD1 (1).jpg

-EMDR Therapy for Shock Trauma and Sexual Trauma
+EMDR Therapy for Traumatic Events and PTSD

 What is EMDR therapy?